 I have previously posted about using Build a Twitter bot with AWS lambda serverless framework and node.js

-In this post, we’ll explore the Serverless Framework with .net core and provide an example of how to develop AWS Lambda functions using the Serverless framework and .net core.
+In this post, we'll explore how to adopt a Serverless Computing approach using the Serverless Framework with .net core and provide an example of how to develop AWS Lambda functions using the Serverless framework and .net core.

 The key objective of the Serverless Framework is to provide developers with an interface that abstracts away Cloud Vendor specific APIs and configuration whilst simultaneously providing additional tooling to enable the testing and deployment functions with ease, perfect for rapid feedback or being able to integrate into your CI/CD pipelines.

-This article is based on using the Serverless Framework and .net core on Ubuntu, but the process should be similar using whichever operating system you use.
+This article is based on using the Serverless Framework Open Source and .net core on Ubuntu, but the process should be similar using whichever operating system you use.

 Install the Serverless Framework

 The Serverless Framework is a node based package, therefore required node to be installed on your system.